dolmen-go/goeval/README.md

 ## How does it work?

-`goeval` just wraps your code with the necessary text to build a `main` package and a `main` func with the given imports, writes this in a temporary file and call `go run`.
+`goeval` just wraps your code with the necessary text to build a `main` package and a `main` func with the given imports, writes this in a temporary file and calls `go run`.

 ## License